PrefectHQ/prefect/docs/guide/core_concepts/schedules.md

 ### Adjustments

-Adjustments allow schedules to modify dates that are emitted by clocks and pass a filter bank:
+Adjustments allow schedules to modify dates that are emitted by clocks and pass a collection of filters:

 - `add` (adds an interval to the date)
 - `next_weekday` (advances the date to the next weekday)